-If there are multiple scan dates, the compare feature will help understand the progress.
-Comparision can be done between the scan dates and visually understanding the progress by looking at the map's color-coded feature types.
+If there are multiple scan dates, the Compare feature will help understand the progress.
+Comparing two scan dates will allow for an easy visual understanding of the work progress based on the map's color-coded feature types.

 Easily monitor the progress between two scan dates.